 Terms for redeeming a free print

-- You have to send me proof of the transaction showing that you are the real buyer at ENTER.ART and that the transaction was made between you and me.
+- You have to send me proof of the transaction showing that you are the real buyer and that the transaction was made between you and me.

 - You have to live in one of the countries I ship to.
 You can see the list of all countries I ship to here